-For some commercial and industrial space-heating situations, other heat sources (such as wastewater, geothermal activity, or other processes) may be available.
+For some commercial and industrial space-heating situations, other heat sources (such as wastewater, geothermal, or heat from other processes) may be available.
 Typically, these sources may be warmer than ambient air and vary less between seasons.
 Using these sources as the heat source may provide higher annual performance (SCOP) than using ambient air.